-Our commitment to knowing each boy and his learning needs, coupled with our extensive access and use of various data and student tracking tools, allows us to quickly identify students who need extra support or challenges to enhance their learning.
+Our commitment to knowing each boy and his learning needs, coupled with the use of various data and student tracking tools, allows quick identification of students who need extra support or challenges to enhance their learning.

 Gifted Education Program

 We understand that gifted students require different opportunities to ensure that their intellectual, social and emotional needs are being meet.
 BBC staff have established an evidence-based model for the educational provision of our gifted students.

 BBC’s Gifted Education Program responds to the diverse learning needs of our gifted students by implementing opportunities specifically designed to nurture their academic talents and further develop their skills through excursions, extension groups and participation in state and national competitions.
 This sits alongside the engagement and differentiation that our classroom teachers deliver on a daily basis.